God is making an offer that determines what happens to us after we die. With individual free will, we either accept or reject the offer.

 Heaven and hell are logical extensions of God's character:

 • God is HOLY.
-He has established good physical good spiritual laws we can depend upon.
+He has established good and consistent physical and spiritual laws we can depend upon.

 • God is JUST.
 There is penalty for wrong choices.
-Hell is the penalty for a lifetime of sin.
+Hell (total separation from God after death) is the penalty for a lifetime of sin.

 • God is LOVE.
 He offers a substitute (Jesus) to free us from the penalty.
 If we accept, we get heaven instead of hell.